Quasi-Monte Carlo with one categorical variable: Acknowledgments

 \section{Acknowledgments}

 We thank Neil Sloane for pointing out the connection to sequence A002572.
 Thanks to Tim Hesterberg and Wentao Li for help with the oil inventory problem.
-This work was supported by the National Science Foundation under grant DMS-2152780.
+We thank two anonymous referees and an associate editor for comments that helped us improve the paper.